ibm-cloud-docs/watson-assistant/call-extension.md

     ![Setting a parameter value](images/extension-set-parameter.png)

     Each parameter has a data type (such as _number_ or _string_).
-The variable you select must be compatible with the data type of the parameter; for more information, see [Compatible response types for parameters](#parameter-response-types).
+The variable you select must be compatible with the data type of the parameter; for more information, see [Compatible variables for parameters](#parameter-response-types).

     You must specify values for all required parameters before you can proceed.